- Website Content Strategy

 Having an area for concise, impact-driven case studies and testimonials will help prospects, like this Finance Manager in the middle of the funnel, to feel reassured that your company would be a trusted business to partner with for their project.

 At the bottom of the funnel, your audience will be actively looking for quotes and ready to get in touch.
 This is a good opportunity to provide your audience with tools like RoI calculators as well as project resources.
 When they are ready, a clear contact form will also be essential in enabling them to get in touch with you easily.

 5. Optimise your website content

-An essential part of any robust website content creation strategy is ensuring your strategy is based on extensive keyword research.
+An essential part of any robust website content creation strategy is ensuring your strategy is based on extensive keyword research, and optimised for SEO.
 Over time, this work will ensure your site and content is fully optimised.